vyca2017/content/content/reference/cli/commands/commands.md

 # Commands Overview

 The Graphcool CLI covers a wide range of use cases.
 As such, there are several commonly used commands.
-You can [create and clone new projects](!alias-aetoh3vad6), [synchronize changes](!alias-gechieb9ae) to your project file and other [miscellaneous commands](!alias-air0eiph9p).
+You can [create and copy new projects](!alias-aetoh3vad6), [synchronize changes](!alias-gechieb9ae) to your project file and other [miscellaneous commands](!alias-air0eiph9p).

 ## More information